noahware/apic/README.md

 # Usage
 The library is OS independent, it doesn't rely on any operating system specific libraries.
 This means you are easily able to implement this into your own: operating system, hypervisor, kernel driver, etc.

 To get an instance of the apic class, call the static routine `apic_t::create_instance()`, but I assume you are wondering, how is it allocating memory for the class?
-To specify the allocation of the class instance, you can either `#define APIC_COMPILE_TIME_INSTANCE_ALLOCATION` - which will reserve enough memory for an instance of either `xapic_t` or `x2apic_t` at compile time, so it wont rely on any runtime memory allocation.
+To specify the allocation of the class instance, you can either `#define APIC_RUNTIME_INSTANCE_ALLOCATION` - which will make the library expect you to define two routines: `allocate_memory(uint64_t size)` and `free_memory(void* p, uint64_t size)` (which will then be invoked to allocate and deallocate memory for class instances at runtime if you have opted out of compile time allocation).
-If you do not define `APIC_COMPILE_TIME_INSTANCE_ALLOCATION`, then the library will expect you to define a routine: `allocate_memory(uint64_t size)` (which will then be invoked to allocate memory for class at runtime if you have opted out of compile time allocation).
+If you do not define `APIC_RUNTIME_INSTANCE_ALLOCATION`, then the library will reserve enough memory for an instance of either `xapic_t` or `x2apic_t` at compile time, so it won't rely on any runtime memory allocation.
 The aforementioned routine: `apic_t::create_instance()` checks whether apic has already been enabled, and if it has, then it uses the apic version which is already running.
 If apic is not already enabled, it will enable it with x2apic if it is supported by the CPU (if x2apic is not supported, then it will enable xapic only).

 Once you have an instance, sending interrupts to processors is simple.
 The library exposes 4 routines for this: